simonmichael/haskell-atom-setup/README.md

 ## Test your program interactively in Atom
 while viewing hello.hs: Haskell IDE -> Open REPL
 you should see a new pane with a \*Main> prompt.
 Enter GHCI commands here using CTRL-enter or CMD-enter
-:main    # or any haskell expression
+:main    # or any Haskell expression
 :reload  # after saving changes in hello.hs
 :help
 :quit